Sam Hutchinson: Return to Sheffield Wednesday

 After speculation linking him with a return to Sheffield Wednesday, he signed for the club on 25 January 2021.
 He would make his third debut against Coventry City a few days later.
 His first goal on his return to the club would be against Derby County on the final day of the season, but the result would eventually see Sheffield Wednesday relegated back to League One.
 After playing 22 games and only missing one match on his return to the club, it was reported that he had triggered a one-year option in his contract due to the number of games he had played, which was confirmed by the club on 20 May 2021.
 On 21 May 2022, it was confirmed he would leave the club following the expiration of his contract.

 Reading

 Hutchinson had a trial with Championship club Reading in July 2022, training with the first team and playing in a few pre-season friendlies.
 After impressing manager Paul Ince, Hutchinson signed a two-year contract on 20 July 2022, which runs till June 2024.
+He was released by Reading at the end of the 2023–24 season.

+AFC Wimbledon

+On 10 December 2024, Hutchinson joined League Two side AFC Wimbledon on a one-month deal, lasting until 8 January 2025, which was extended until the end of the 2024-25 season.

+On 13 May 2025, the club announced the player had undergone heart surgery after being taken ill in the wake of a game on 3 May.
+Hutchinson later revealed that he had had a heart attack.

+On 25 June 2025, Hutchinson signed a one-season extension to his contract for the forthcoming League One season.